BestTimesToVisit.com Logo

 Taxis and Ride-Sharing Apps

 Montevideo is a walkable city, especially the Ciudad Vieja (Old City) and Pocitos areas.
-Walking allows you to discover hidden gems and soak in the atmosphere.
+Cycling is also gaining popularity, with dedicated bike lanes in some areas.
+It's a great way to experience the city's atmosphere and discover hidden gems.

 Similar Destinations